underctrl-io/commandkit/README.md

     <a href="https://www.npmjs.com/package/commandkit"><img src="https://img.shields.io/npm/dt/commandkit?maxAge=3600" alt="npm downloads" /></a>
 </div>

+<p align="center">The discord.js meta-framework for building powerful, modular, and extensible Discord bots with ease.</p>

 ## Support and Suggestions

 If you are looking for support or want to provide suggestions, check out the [Discord](https://ctrl.lol/discord).